History of banking in the United Kingdom: 20th century

 Between the wars, there was a decline to match the general depression of the time.
 But the banks fought back by taking action to recruit less wealthy customers and by introducing small saving schemes.

 It would take until 1950 for real recovery where there was a huge increase in provincial branch offices and the emergence of the high street bank.
 Relaxation of some controls over mergers and acquisitions led to consolidation in the 1960s in which the Big Five became the Big Four, along with the takeover of several regional banks (Martins, District Bank, National Bank, Glyn Mills and William Deacons).
 At the same time the government launched a new banking service, the National Girobank.
 The Banking Act 1976 increased the supervisory role of the Bank of England.

 Introduction of computing, credit cards and many new services continued to drive the expansion of banks and as deregulation was introduced competitiveness increased.
 Banks improved services, refurbished antiquated premises and brought in further technology such as ATMs, including the first in the world at Barclays Bank, Enfield on June 27, 1967.

 The legal landscape surrounding credit was fragmented and lacked a cohesive framework.
 The Consumer Credit Act 1974, a major reform, was enacted to regulate consumer credit and hire agreements and to protect consumers from potentially unfair practices within the burgeoning credit market.
 Its scope encompassed a wide array of credit agreements, including credit cards, personal loans, hire purchase agreements, and point-of-sale finance deals.

+Until 1970, the phrase "big five" (as opposed to "little six") was used to refer to the five largest UK clearing banks (institutions which clear bankers' cheques), which in England and Wales were:Barclays Bank; Midland Bank (now HSBC UK Bank and part of HSBC Holdings); Lloyds Bank (now part of Lloyds Banking Group); National Provincial Bank; and Westminster Bank.
+After the merger of Westminster Bank, National Provincial Bank and District Bank to form National Westminster Bank (now part of NatWest Group) in 1970, the term "big four" came into use instead.